avan06/PS4CheaterNeo/README.md

 - `LastHiddenSectionLengthHex`:
 Specify the Hex length of the last hidden section.
 This only takes effect when `SectionViewDetectHiddenSection` is enabled.
 Default value is 0x40000000.
 (0.9.9.7)
 - `HiddenSectionStartAtPreviousEnd`:
 Determine whether to enable the starting address of the Hidden Section to be the end address of the previous section.
 If not enabled, the starting address will be the end address of the previous section plus 1.
 Default enable.
-(9.9.9)
+(0.9.9.9)
+- `WriteHiddenSectionConf`:
+Determine whether to enable writing detected hidden section configurations to the "`path to PS4CheaterNeo\sections\[GAME_ID].conf`" path.
+This option must be enabled when using the "`SCAN for Hidden Sections`" query window scan type.
+Note: Enabling this option will result in longer startup times for the Query window as it queries [GAME_ID] information every time the program starts. `Default disabled`.
+(0.9.9.10)

 ### HexEditor
 - `AutoRefresh`: